MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

     - None

 ### Environment Gizmo

+<mark>TODO</mark> only one allowed active at a time; active not scriptable; spawning overwrites all values (VOIP=Env will pass back to last env gizmo)

 ##### Purpose
-Allows creators to make changes to the properties  of their world like skydome, lighting, fog, voice settings, etc...
+Allows creators to make changes to the properties  of their world like skydome, lighting, fog, voip settings, etc...

 #####  Manual Properties
 - Active